 Through the process of forgiveness, we escape the prison house we made.
 The truth is that we don't really live in the prison house of this world, although we think we are captive here.
 Through forgiveness, we are released from the prison of our own making.
-This requires that we question all concepts, values, and beliefs.
-We must recognize that we have made an adjustment to this seeming prison through our conditioning.
-Undoing this conditioned mind, and recognizing how wrong we have been about everything we think, is what is necessary to escape our sense of imprisonment in lack and limitation.
+This requires that we question all concepts, values, and beliefs we hold.
+We have made an adjustment to this seeming prison through our conditioning.
+Undoing this conditioned mind, and recognizing how wrong we have been about everything we think, is what is necessary to escape our sense of imprisonment and belief we hold in lack and limitation.